UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 UE4 HTML5 [Troubleshooting emsdk issues](README.4.faq.UE4.HTML5.md#troubleshooting-emsdk-issues) F.A.Q.

 if you see errors fairly long into the run, please ensure you have plenty of hard drive space.
-- how mucn hard drive space?
+- how much hard drive space?
 	- because you will also be building UE4 Editor (giant), UE4 tools (small), and some projects (can be giant)
 	- look to have more than 150GB of free hard drive space